timsampson/samsis/README.md

 ## To Do

-Update the documentation so someone new to GAPS can follow along and build it themselves.
+1. Update the documentation so someone new to GAPS can follow along and build it themselves.
+2. Get it working without needing extra steps other than downloading and running npm install.
+Issue with it not working on Windows.

 ## FYI